ermiasgelaye/Python-challenge/README.md

  ## PyBoss

 In this challenge, a python script created to convert older employee's data into the new format.
-The [dataset] (PyBoss/Resources/employee_data.csv)generated from a Tuna 2.0 company, a world-changing snack food based on canned tuna fish.
+The [dataset](PyBoss/Resources/employee_data.csv)generated from a Tuna 2.0 company, a world-changing snack food based on canned tuna fish.
 A new format is needed because the company recently decided to purchase a new HR system, and this new system requires employee records to be stored completely differently.

  ![PyBoss](Images/pybos2.gif)